CandoImage/redmine-slack-bot/README.md

 # Redmine Slack Bot

-Internal Slack bot that replies a link to a Redmine issue when a message contains a hash with an id.
+Slack bot that replies information about a Redmine issue when a message contains a hash with a Redmine id (e.g. #1234).

+# Contributing

+Please head over to [CONTRIBUTING.md](./CONTRIBUTING.md).